The Asymptotic Analysis of Some PDE and Steklov Eigenvalue Problems with Partially Reactive Patches in 3-D: Introduction

 The above stopping condition corresponds to the simplest reaction kinetics when the reaction event occurs certainly and instantly upon the first arrival onto the target.
-This perfect reaction scenario assumes that the diffusive search is the only limiting factor and thus oversimplifies reaction kinetics that is relevant in many applications \cite{Piazza22,Grebenkov23b}.
+This perfect reaction scenario assumes that the diffusive search is the only limiting factor and thus greatly oversimplifies reaction kinetics that is relevant in many applications \cite{Piazza22,Grebenkov23b}.
 Indeed, a particle that arrives onto the target may not react instantly due to various reasons: (i) a reaction event often requires overcoming an activation energy barrier \cite{Weiss86,Hanggi90}; (ii) an escape event may involve overcoming an entropic barrier \cite{Zhou91,Reguera06,Chapman16}; (iii) a macromolecule may need to be in the proper conformational state to bind its partner \cite{Cortes10,Galanti16b,Luking22}; (iv) the target may switch between active and passive states (e.g., an ion channel can be open or closed) \cite{Benichou00,Reingruber09,Lawley15}; (v) the target may be microscopically inhomogeneous so that the arrival point may be inert \cite{BergPurcell1977,Berezhkovskii04,Berezhkovskii06,Muratov08,Lindsay17,Bernoff18,Punia21}.
 Whatever the microscopic origin is, such {\em imperfect} targets, generally referred to as {\em partially reactive}, are often modeled by a Robin boundary condition \cite{Collins49}.
 For instance, the BVP (\ref{eq:MFPT}) is replaced by

-with the mixed Robin-Neumann boundary condition.
+with the mixed Robin-Neumann boundary condition (\ref{eq:MFRT_Robin}).
 The reactivity $\K$, which has units of length per time, characterizes the facility of the reaction event, by ranging from $0$ (inert passive target, no reaction) to $+\infty$ (perfect reaction upon the first arrival).
 If the particle that arrives onto the target fails to react, it is reflected from the target and resumes its diffusion in the domain until the next arrival, and so on.
 As a consequence, the successful reaction event is generally preceded by a sequence of diffusive excursions in the bulk after each failed reaction attempt, and the mean {\em first-reaction time} (MFRT), $\T(\X)$, satisfying (\ref{eq:MFRT}), can significantly exceed the MFPT $T(\X)$ satisfying (\ref{eq:MFPT}).
-The probabilistic interpretation of the Robin boundary condition and the relation of the reactivity $\K$ to the probability of the reaction event upon each attempt were provided in \cite{Grebenkov20}.